In this section, we highlight the key consequences of Brexit for dispute resolution in England.

 Jurisdiction and enforcement

-English court judgments may become less readily enforceable in EU member states than is currently the case.
+Once the transition period comes to an end, English court judgments may become less readily enforceable in EU member states than is currently the case.
 This will only be a factor for a party if obtaining a judgment that is enforceable throughout the EU is important.
 If it is, then there are various options, including giving non-exclusive jurisdiction to the English courts, choosing another acceptable EU court, or agreeing to arbitration.

 Parallel proceedings and anti-suit injunctions

-Post-Brexit it may be more difficult to serve English legal proceedings on EU counterparties.
+Once the transition period comes to an end, it may be more difficult to serve English legal proceedings on EU counterparties.
 Therefore in transactions with such counterparties (and more generally) a contractual agent for service of process clause is strongly recommended.

 To cater for potential uncertainties (for DR clauses and more generally) be sure to include robust severance provisions in contracts.